Singlepimple/prj/Cohort Analysis/README.md

-# Project
-## Cohort analysis
+# Cohort analysis
-1.Когортный анализ для перераспределения расходов на рекламный трафик :
-- 1)Подготовил данные к анализу
+Task
+- As analyst i had to find less profitable sources of the Intternet traffic
+Description:

+Digital agency asked to check weak traffic sources to reduce costs on them so that we could reallocate the budget.We agreed to check all metrics and divide users by cohorts.Then I estimated KPI's such as Lifetime value(LTV), custumer aquisition cost (CAC), Retention rate, Return on money investments (ROMI).
+All these operations were divided in several steps such as :
+- data preprocessing
-- 2)Расчет DAU/WAU/MAU
+- DAU/WAU/MAU calculations
-- 3)Расчёт коэффициента удержания(Retention Rate) по когортам
+- Retention Rate calculation in cohorts
-- 4)Вычисление LTV пользователя когортным анализом
+- Cohort analysis to calculate LTV
+- САС
+- ROMI in cohorts and grouped by traffic source
+- Analysis of profitable and non-profitable sources

+Librries:
-- 5)САС одного покупателя
+- pandas,numpy,scipy,matplotlib,seaborn
-- 6)ROMI по когортам в зависимости от источника трафика
-- 7)Анализ выгодных/невыгодных источников трафика.